 Every question you need to ask about running stats

-Running stats in football aren't always used well, here's a bunch of questions to think about
+Running stats in football aren't always used well, here's how to think about them better.

 What type of running?

-'Running' is actually pretty vague: does 'jogging' count as 'running'?
+'Running' and 'distance covered' are actually pretty vague terms: does 'jogging' count as 'running'?
 Do you care about total distance or just the distance when players are really working for it?

 What is 'normal'?